-A fistula is an abnormal connection between an organ, vessel, or intestine and another structure.
-Fistulas are usually the result of injury or surgery.
-It can also result from infection or inflammation.
+A fistula is an abnormal connection between 2 body parts, such as an organ or blood vessel and another structure.
+Fistulas are usually the result of an injury or surgery.
+Infection or inflammation can also cause a fistula to form.

 Fistulas may occur in many parts of the body.
-Some of these are:
+They can form between:

-- Craniosinus (between the space inside the skull and a nasal sinus)
+- The space inside the skull and nasal sinus

-- Gastric (from the stomach to the surface of the skin)
+- The stomach and surface of the skin

 Types of fistulas include:

 - Blind (open on one end only, but connects to two structures)

 - Complete (has openings both outside and inside the body)

 - Horseshoe (connects the anus to the surface of the skin after going around the rectum)